-A couple of weeks back I wrote a bit about how to choose a good option for creating your website.
+A couple of weeks back I wrote a bit about how to choose a good option for creating your health or wellness website.
 Do you hire someone, go totally DIY, or somewhere in between?

-Think of it this way: imagine you were putting together a 1000 piece puzzle and had no clue what-so-ever what the picture is of.
+Imagine you were putting together a 1000 piece puzzle and had no clue what-so-ever what the picture is of.
 So you just keep trying different things to see if they fit, and hope you might figure out what you’re building as you go.
-This might be fun for some people, but for most they’d get frustrated and give up after a time.
+This might be fun for some people, but for most, they’d get frustrated and give up.

 Now imagine doing that same puzzle where you know what you’re putting together.
 Not only that, but you have some guidelines on how the pieces fit.
 That would probably be a heck of a lot nicer, right?